by A Grandfather

 The Desert, USA

-His sister who had ceased to speak now breaks silence somewhat, but still won’t talk about *IT*.
+His sister, who had ceased to speak, now breaks her silence somewhat, but still won’t talk about it.
 Counseling, suggests a friend.
 We’ll see, says her mother, braiding her child’s hair.
 A French braid is also counseling.

 And she leans against the open door, unable to stop the tears.